Agencies Responsible for regulating drones in the State of Minnesota

 Search warrant requirement

-Under the new requirements, law enforcement agencies are generally required to obtain a search warrant before using a drone.
+Under the new requirements, law enforcement agencies must obtain a search warrant before drone use.
 However, search warrants are not required when a drone is used:

-- Over a public event where there is heightened risk to the safety of participants or bystanders.
+• Over a public event where there is a heightened risk to the safety of participants or bystanders.

-- To collect information for crash-reconstruction purposes after a serious or deadly collision occurring on a public road.
+• To collect information for crash-reconstruction purposes after a serious or deadly collision occurs on a public road.

 This last exception applies if another city department requests the use of a drone from the police department.